kretoffer/ObscuraProto/docs/api_reference.md

 ## `packet.hpp`

-Defines the structure of the payload before encryption and after decryption.
+Defines the structure of the payload before encryption and after decryption, and provides helper classes for building and parsing payloads.

 ### `using byte_vector = std::vector<uint8_t>`
 An alias for representing a byte array.